 We are also launching a respite night program called rEcess for families impacted by disability.
 One Friday night a month we will host a night of fun for children with disabilities and their families so that parents can have some much needed rest and refreshment.
 Please contact Amy Gill for information about participation or volunteer opportunities.

 Clubs are held on Sunday evenings during the school year for boys and girls, Kindergarten through 5th grade.
 Parents are invited and encouraged to participate in these programs.
 Registration for the 2021-22 Kids Clubs is now open.
 CLICK HERE for more information and to register online.
 CLICK HERE for the schedule.

 Twice a month we invite parents/caregivers of babies and pre-schoolers to come and spend a morning for play, coffee/tea and conversation.
 Our only agenda is to get to know each other better, and to allow children a time to play.
 A light snack and water is also provided for the children.
 Coffee & Kids is held on the 2nd and 4th Tuesday of each month from 9:30 – 11:00 am in the auditorium.

 Every Summer we sponsor our annual “Cubs-in-Motion” and “Kids-in-Motion” day camps.
-This summer they will be held August 3rd-7th .
+This summer we held a full camp on New Life’s property from August 2nd-6th.
 Cubs in Motion is a three-hour morning program for children aged 4-5 or entering kindergarten.
 Kids-in-Motion is a full-day program for those who have completed kindergarten to those leaving 5th grade.
 Campers choose either a sports, art or theater track.

-Due to the pandemic, this summer we held 12 separate neighborhood Backyard Bible Clubs the last week in July and the first two weeks in August.
+Due to the pandemic, last summer we held 12 separate neighborhood Backyard Bible Clubs the last week in July and the first two weeks in August.
 Each of these groups had games, crafts, and some Bible teaching each day.
-Here’s a slideshow to give you a taste for our clubs this summer.
+Here’s a slideshow for you to review.

 Parenting Podcast & Videos